[?] Subscribe To This Site

 Rick Gerharter

-The British novelist and biographer, Peter Ackroyd with his interests in culture and history and who was born in 5 October 1949 in London wrote in his book, "London: The Biography" in 2000, "Thames has always been a commercial river.
-The city owes its appearance and its character to it."
+The British novelist and biographer, Peter Ackroyd with his interests in culture and history and who was born in 5 October 1949 in London wrote the following in his book, "London:

 The Romans, led at the time by Emperor Claudius built about 2,000 years ago the first settlement on the northern bank of the River Thames in the year 43 AD and called it Londinium.